MattPieti/MattPieti.github.io/_projects/1platform/index.md

 ---
 layout: post
-title: Ball-and-Plate PID Control Platform
+title: Ball-and-Plate PID Control Platform with MATLAB-Based Analysis
 description:  Created a 2DOF touchscreen PID control platform using an Arduino UNO to autonomously center a metal ball.
 Compatibility was added for a handheld controller, allowing modes to be switched for pre-programmed movement patterns and manual joystick control within a $150 budget.
+Validation of the closed-loop control system was performed through MATLAB analysis.
 skills:
 - Arduino
 - MATLAB Simulations